Data for Breakfast Around the World

 By the end of this quickstart, you will learn how to:

-• Create nested table structures in PySpark and write to Snowflake
+• Generate synthetic data using PySpark and write it to Snowflake

 What is Snowpark?